fredrikj/viaplay-trailer/README.md

 It is implemented in Node.js with Express.

 It is caching the link obtained from traileraddict.com in an in-memory cache, implemented in a hash.
+There is one unit test of the cache.

 It contains one feature/system test which uses nocker and supertest to simulate a real call to this app.